EDUCBA Logo

 #3 Gurudwara Patna Sahib

 Takht Sri Patna Sahib is popularly known as Patna Sahib, recognized as the birthplace of Guru Gobind Singh, the tenth Sikh Guru – Shri Guru Gobind Singh.
 The first Maharaja of the Sikh Empire – Maharaja Ranjit Singh, built the Gurudwara.
 The construction of the present-day shrine of Patna Sahib is in the 1950s.
-Takht Sri Patna Sahib is one of the five Takhts or authority of the Sikhs that is present in Patna, Bihar.
+Takht Sri Patna Sahib is one of the five Takhts or authorities of the Sikhs in Patna, Bihar.
 In the 18th century, Maharaja Ranjit Singh commissioned the construction of the Takht to mark the birthplace of Guru Gobind Singh Ji.

-Harmandir Takht Shri Patna Sahib is one of the holiest pilgrimages for the Sikh community that is present on the banks of the holy Ganga.
+Harmandir Takht Shri Patna Sahib is one of the holiest pilgrimages for the Sikh community on the banks of the holy Ganga.
 The Gurudwara is the epicenter of Sikhism in the Eastern part of India.
-Patna Sahib is present near the railway station and connects to Patna City Chowk through Guru Gobind road.
+Patna Sahib is near the railway station and connects to Patna City Chowk through Guru Gobind Road.
 Every day, the Ardaas prayer happens here at 5:45 A.M. and the evening prayer at 6:00 P.M.
 Besides, langar is a free food service offered to the pilgrims.
 People celebrate the festival of Prakash Parv, the birth anniversary of Guru Gobind Singh Ji, annually in this gurudwara.

 #4 Bari Patan Devi Mandir

 The Patan Devi Mandir is one of the oldest temples in the city, which was initially called Maa Sarvanand Kari Patneshwari.
 It is one of the 51 Siddha Shakti Pithas in India as per Hindu mythology and is the most visited religious place in the country.
-Interestingly, the name of the city Patna is famous to have its origin in the name of this Temple.
+Interestingly, the name of the city Patna is famous for its origin in the name of this Temple.

 Recommended Article